noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - End User Documentation.md

                     -   Clicking the "Cancel" button will close the modular window
                     -   Clicking the "Apply Changes" button will attempt to save the new record values.
 If the values are valid the modular window will be closed.
                 -   For the Divisions page clicking a Science Center name will open the View/Edit Science Center form as a modular window
+    -   (Page ID: 390) View/Edit Data Sets
+        -   This interactive grid page allows authorized users to manage data set records.
     -   Reference List Preset Management Pages
-        -   The "View" pages (e.g. View Regional Ecosystems) are listed under the "Presets" navigation menu item in alphabetical order
+        -   The "View" pages (e.g. View Regional Ecosystems) are listed under the "Presets" navigation menu item
         -   All Preset Management pages have the same functionality for the given type of reference list:
+            -   View Reference Preset Record Page List:
+                -   Page ID: 400 - 499 (e.g. Page ID: 400 - View Regional Ecosystem Presets)
             -   View Reference Preset Record Page:
                 -   This page lists all of the preset records in the database for the reference record type using an interactive report with an edit icon next to each row.
 Clicking on the edit icon will redirect the user to a View/Edit Preset Page with a form displaying the corresponding record's information.
                 -   Clicking the "Create" button at the top of the report will redirect the user to a View/Edit Preset page with a blank form to create the new reference record.